MicrosoftDocs/win32/desktop-src/DirectShow/critcheckin.md

 ---
-Description: 'Returns TRUE if the current thread is the owner of the specified critical section.' ms.assetid: '96158f08-07a0-42a9-b173-0a05456a5f3a'
+Description: Returns TRUE if the current thread is the owner of the specified critical section. ms.assetid: 96158f08-07a0-42a9-b173-0a05456a5f3a
 title: CritCheckIn function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CritCheckIn function